Bkper Agent

 |---|---|

-agent_prompt |
+agent_prompt_transaction |

-Custom extraction instructions for documents uploaded to this account or group.
-The agent appends learned instructions here automatically |
+Custom extraction instructions for statements and CSVs that produce multiple transactions.
+The agent appends learned statement instructions here automatically |

-agent_prompt_id |
+agent_prompt_file |

 agent_prompt_skip |